fuhaooo/boring-game/README.md

 asdf plugin add starknet-devnet
 ```

-Now open your new created project.
+Now open your project folder.
 Since we have the required dependencies listed on a `.tool-versions` file, simply running the below command on the root folder will install `starknet-devnet`(and other dependencies such as `scarb` and `starknet-foundry`) with the version SPECIFIED on the `.tool-versions` file (not necessarily the latest):

 ```bash
 asdf install
 ```

-Now you are ready!!!.
-You can jump to [Quickstart 1](#quickstart-1-deploying-a-smart-contract-to-starknet-devnet) to start developing your dapp.
+Now you are ready to start your boring journey! 🎮

 #### 1.4 Troubleshooting